WHO may soon approve 2 Chinese COVID-19 vaccines for use | News.az

 Sinovac said Monday that its CoronaVac COVID-19 vaccine was safe and effective in those aged three to 17 and able to trigger immune responses among children and adolescents, according to preliminary results from early and mid-stage trials.

-More than 70 million shots of Sinovac’s vaccine have been administered in 18 countries and regions worldwide, including in Turkey and China.
+More than 70 million shots of Sinovac’s vaccine have been administered in 18 countries.
 So far, 160 million doses have been supplied.
 China approved the vaccine's use in adults but it has not yet been used in children, because of concerns that their immune systems may respond differently to the vaccine.

-The preliminary data from Phase I and II clinical trials involving over 500 people between the ages of three and 17 who received two shots of either medium or low dosage of the vaccine, or a placebo.
-The trials showed the vaccine would induce an immune response, Gang Zeng, the medical director at Sinovac, said at a news conference.